Visiting the Aquarium

 - Saturday and Sunday, 11 a.m. – 4 p.m.

 Snack items also are available for purchase in the Gift Shop.
 The Aquarium’s main Café is currently closed.

 Can we bring our own food?

-You can bring your own food and eat at the picnic tables outside.
+You can bring your own food and eat at the blue picnic tables outside.
 For the safety of our animals, you cannot eat in the Aquarium exhibit areas.